massimocaprinali/cloud-foundry-public/getting-started-swift.md

 <!-- This file is reused in the CF Public subcollection. -->

 Congratulations, you deployed a Hello World sample application on {{site.data.keyword.cloud}}!
 To get started, follow this step-by-step guide.
-Or, [download the sample code](https://github.com/IBM-Cloud/get-started-swift) and explore on your own.
+Or, [download the sample code](https://github.com/IBM-Cloud/get-started-swift){: external} and explore on your own.
 {: hide-in-docs}

 By following this tutorial, you'll set up a development environment, deploy an app locally on {{site.data.keyword.cloud}}, and integrate an {{site.data.keyword.cloud_notm}} database service in your app.